manassaloi/manassaloi.github.io/_posts/2025-03-14-nepotism-back.markdown

 ---
 layout: post
-title:  "nepotism will be back"
+title:  "Nepotism will be back"
 ---

 I am very bullish on nepotism making a comeback once AGI is here.